Research ethics FAQs

 If you are still unsure, please contact the Medical Sciences IDREC, the OxTREC Secretariat or the human tissue governance group.

 This information assumes that tissue samples that will be stored at Oxford will be registered on one of the University’s Human Tissue Authority (HTA) licences.
-Where this is not the case, ethical approval will need to be sought from a National Health Service (NHS) research ethics committee (REC).
+Where this is not the case, ethics approval will need to be sought from a National Health Service (NHS) research ethics committee (REC).

 In all cases, tissue samples need to have been collected with donor consent for them to be transferred outside the country in which they were collected.
 Where the samples are to be used in a new piece of research, permission from the donor for this use would also need to be in place.

-1. The sample collection had foreign ethics approval (for a study that has completed), but samples are being sent to Oxford for use in a new study – CUREC approval is required (by either MS IDREC or OxTREC)
+- The sample collection had foreign ethics approval (for a study that has completed), but samples are being sent to Oxford for use in a new study – CUREC approval is required (by either MS IDREC or OxTREC)

-2. The sample collection has foreign ethics approval (for an ongoing study), where a member of the University is acting as a formal collaborator on the study but will not have any contact with participants (for example analysing samples only) – foreign ethics approval is sufficient
+- The sample collection has foreign ethics approval (for an ongoing study), where a member of the University is acting as a formal collaborator on the study but will not have any contact with participants (for example analysing samples only) – foreign ethics approval is sufficient

-3. The sample collection has foreign ethics approval (for an ongoing study), where a member of the University will have contact with human participants and work on the samples – foreign ethical approval and CUREC approval are required (by either MS IDREC or OxTREC)
+- The sample collection has foreign ethics approval (for an ongoing study), where a member of the University will have contact with human participants and work on the samples – foreign ethical approval and CUREC approval are required (by either MS IDREC or OxTREC)

 The study will require OxTREC ethics approval if the foreign ethics approval covering tissue collection was received from a country outside of the EU, or if the study is funded by a USA federal funding agency (for example NIH).

 Some research projects are conducted jointly between two or more institutions.
 These may be subject to more than one set of ethics approval procedures.
 Firstly, establish whether each institution requires its own ethics approval or if it is prepared to accept approval given by another.
-If ethical approval is required from more than one institution, leave adequate time to apply to each institution and be prepared to harmonise comments from each ethics review into your finalised research protocol and supporting documents.
+If ethics approval is required from more than one institution, leave adequate time to apply to each institution and be prepared to harmonise comments from each ethics review into your finalised research protocol and supporting documents.

-Where the University of Oxford is the lead institution, ethical approval from CUREC must be obtained.
+Where the University of Oxford is the lead institution, ethics approval from CUREC must be obtained.
 Compliance with CUREC policy should be prioritised in addition to accommodating the requirements of partner organisations (should multiple approvals be required).

 International projects